curvegrid/go-ethereum-wiki/Contracts-and-Transactions.md

 Contracts live on the blockchain in an Ethereum-specific binary format (Ethereum Virtual Machine (=EVM) bytecode).
 However, contracts are typically written in some high level language such as [solidity](https://github.com/ethereum/wiki/wiki/Solidity-Tutorial) and then compiled into byte code to be uploaded on the blockchain.

 Note that other languages also exist, notably [serpent](https://github.com/ethereum/wiki/wiki/Serpent) and [LLL](https://github.com/ethereum/cpp-ethereum/wiki/LLL).
-Legacy Mutan (an early c-like language) is no longer maintained.
+Legacy Mutan (an early c-like language) is no longer officially maintained.

 ## Language Resources